 Before applying a clay mask, remove sunscreen, makeup, and surface oil.

-If your skin isnβt clean, the clay works on surface residue instead of inside pores.
+Why this matters: If your skin isn't properly cleansed, the clay may work primarily on surface residue instead of helping remove impurities from the skin.

-Use lukewarm water and a gentle cleanser that maintains your skinβs natural pH balance.
-Avoid harsh soaps that leave your face feeling tight.
+Use lukewarm water and a gentle cleanser that supports your skin's natural moisture balance.
+Avoid harsh cleansers that leave your skin feeling tight or stripped.

 Step 2: Prepare the Clay Mask Correctly